We look forward to discussing a variety of exciting opportunities with you.

 - Apply for a passport early.
 You will need a passport that is valid for at least 6 months with two open pages.
 Some countries will not allow you to enter the country if your passport is set to expire within 120 days or when you expect to return from abroad.
 This is something you will want to take care of right away.

 - When should you go?
 About three-quarters of students who study abroad do so in their junior year.
 We recommend that you wait until at least your sophomore year so you can fully experience a year at Rivier before leaving to study elsewhere.

 - Can you afford to study abroad?
 There is financial aid support for study abroad trips.
-Our Office of Student Financial Services can guide you.
+Our Office of Financial Aid can guide you.